|Petite Maison De La Grange||Self Catering||Flexible||1||2||1||Baby cot can be provided|

 Many of the footpaths can be used by mountain bikers but other cyclists might prefer the less taxing routes in the valley bottoms that often follow small rivers and disused railway tracks through some of the most breathtaking scenery.

 And what better after a busy day "holiday making" than to retreat to the calm and comfort of Petite Maison de la Grange for dinner on the terrace looking out across the courtyard, ....or perhaps just a book and a nice glass of Bergerac,....Bliss.

 The kitchen and the dining room are open plan and retain the "feel" of the original building.

 The lounge is spacious and comfortable with original beams and two double french doors opening onto the pretty covered terrace.
-From the lounge you can look out across the terrace to a lovely garden and beyond over a beautiful wooded valley.
-There is English and French tv a video player, a cd player and of course, a comfortable soffa and easy chair.
+There is a comfortable sofa, an easy chair, coffee tables etc. as well as English and French tv a radio and a dvd player.
 The decor is best described as sympathetic and makes for a very relaxed atmosphere.

 There is a roomy bedroom with old twisted beams and a double aspect, one window overlooking the flower garden at the side and a glazed door opening onto the terrace with views over the box garden.

 It has a large comfortable king size bed and plenty of storage space. (wardrobe, chest of drawers and bed side cupboards.)
 Totally without light and sound pollution you are guaranteed to sleep like a baby and wake to the sound of birdsong.